24 Jun Running an Online Business in Nigeria

 In selling online, it is important for the seller to set up a system in place for dealing with returns of goods and complaints.
 There are no current guidelines or laws specifically dealing with consumer rights in Nigeria.

-The Consumer Protection Council (CPC) has been set up to protect the rights of consumers, but it is yet to lay out any guidelines or minimum standards for sellers when dealing with returns and complaints.
-Best practice is for issues like this to be adequately covered in the Terms and Conditions of the seller.
-I always say to clients that creating a robust Terms and Conditions agreement is one of the most important (and in most cases largely cost effective) investments an online seller can make.
+The Federal Competition and Consumer Protection Council (CPC) has been set up to protect the rights of consumers, it is best practice for issues like how to deal with returns and complaints to be adequately covered in the Terms and Conditions of the seller.

 There are a number of platforms which provide free templates for e-Commerce websites, but with due respect something as important as your contract with every single future customer shouldn’t be predicated on a one size fits all template.
 Get a lawyer who understands the online business to draft one for your business which takes into consideration the nature of the goods you are selling, the inherent risks involved, the prevailing legislation, and also pre-empts pending legislation being deliberated at the National Assembly.

-The CPC has considerable oversight and regulatory functions and so if an online seller has unfavourable terms or procedures for its returns and complaints policy, customers could report the seller to the CPC and the seller could be fined or have more severe action taken against him.
+The FCCPC has considerable oversight and regulatory functions and so if an online seller has unfavourable terms or procedures for its returns and complaints policy, customers could report the seller to the FCCPC and the seller could be fined or have more severe action taken against him.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 If you have any suggestions or feedback, please send us an email at [email protected]